-Insert a card into a matching card slot on the front of the TV.
+If the card has a write-protection lock switch, first unlock the card.
+Insert the card into a matching card slot on the front of the TV.
 Be sure to use the correct card slot.
 See the table below.
 Normally the label side should be up, but if the card does not fit, try turning the card over and insert again.
 When properly inserted, the light next to the slot will light up and the TV will automatically switch to the card display.
 Cards up to 1 GB, with a file format of FAT 16 (block size = 1024 or 2048) are supported.